 Stalking - Louisiana Revised Statute 14:40.2 is the intentional and repeated following or harassing of another person that would cause a reasonable person to feel alarmed or to suffer emotional distress.
-Stalking shall include but is not limited to the intentional and repeated uninvited presence of the perpetrator at another person's home, workplace, school, or any place which would cause a reasonable person to be alarmed, or to suffer emotional distress as a result of verbal or behaviorally implied threats of death, bodily injury, sexual assault, kidnapping or any other statutory criminal act to himself or any member of his family or any person with whom he is acquainted.

-Victims of Dating or Domestic Violence should seek medical attention at the Student Health Center 771-4770 (3-4770 from any campus telephone).
+Stalking shall include but is not limited to the intentional and repeated uninvited presence of the perpetrator at another person's home, workplace, school, or any place which would cause a reasonable person to be alarmed, or to suffer emotional distress as a result of verbal or behaviorally implied threats of death, bodily injury, sexual assault, kidnapping or any other statutory criminal act Victims of Dating or Domestic Violence should seek medical attention at the Student Health Center 771-4770 (3-4770 from any campus telephone).
 Victims of Dating or Domestic Violence or Stalking can see a trained counselor at the SU Counseling Center 771-2480 (3-2480 from any campus telephone).